-Figure 1 Completed 76GHz Transverter
+Figure 1 76GHz Transverter assembly in progress

 Performance

 I started out by testing the DB6NT transverter as a complete system on all 3 band segments.
 Keep in mind, the DB6NT transverter is only specified at 76032 MHz.
 I was interested in making 3 sets of measurements.
 Most importantly was measuring the output power followed by image rejection and then noise figure.